La Selva Biological Station - Jim Peterson and Carrie Steingruber

 La Selva OTS is a popular destination for lowland Caribbean birding.
 As a biological reserve of some importance, there are many researchers there.
 Consequently, people aren't supposed to walk the trails without a guide.
 There are guided walks in the morning, and a birding walk at around 5:45 am.

 Good birds abound at La Selva.
-Just sitting around the research station, you might see three species of honeycreeper, several hummingbirds, and birds like Plain-colored Tanager will likely make an appearance.
+Just walking to the research station from the parking lot, you might see three species of honeycreeper, several hummingbirds, and birds like Plain-colored Tanager.
 La Selva is also a good place for seeing Fasciated Antshrike and White-ringed Flycatcher around the station.
 Rufous Motmot and perhaps a Great or Slaty-breasted Tinamou can sometimes be found on the trails.
 On the early morning walks, occasionally a Great Potoo or an owl be located.
 Around the La Selva vicinity is one of the best places to see the endangered Great Green Macaw.
-We observed a Sunbittern at Selva Verde Lodge along the river.
+I've also had great looks at Semi-plumbeous Hawk on two occasions and a lengthy look at a Collared Forest-Falcon on another.
 La Selva OTS is highly managed, so you might read up on all the rules and make sure you have a lunch ticket in advance if you plan to stay that long.

 My personal opinion of La Selva OTS has changed over the years.
-It's good for birders new to Costa Rica because the birds are so active at that location, but it now seems to me to be overly-managed for a really productive birding experience.
-One is not allowed the time to bird for target species, and it's beginning to feel like they are just shuffling people in and out.
-In general, I think the lower Sarapiqui River area is a great place to bird, but there's no one place in the vicinity that is a strong "go-to" destination.
+It's very good for birders new to Costa Rica because the birds are so active at that location, but it can seem overly-managed for a really productive target-birding experience.

 Not too far up the road from La Selva, is the dirt road to Virgen del Soccoro - a good place for mid-altitude Caribbean birding.
 I deal with this location on a separate page.